 ## Search Quality — Tracking Questions Self-Probe

-Each of the 9 GEO tracking questions searched against the KB.
+At least 12 of the GEO tracking questions searched against the KB across all funnel stages.
 The KB should be able to answer the same questions GEO will track.

 | Tracking Question | Top Score | Can KB answer it? |